Term Life Insurance

 On top of the bereavement, an event like this can significantly impact your family’s financial standing without life insurance, as the costs of a funeral can be expensive for even basic services.
 Help your beneficiaries stay on their feet with a simple, basic life insurance policy without any complicated fine print or confusing legal implications.

-Life Assurance COA is the right choice for you.
+Life Assurance COA is the best insurance agency in Chicago, and the right choice for you.
 We provide simple, easy-to-understand policies for every person, not just a few.
 Click here for more information.

 Cameron Huddleston, 5 Things to Know Before You Buy Term Life Insurance, https://www.forbes.com/advisor/life-insurance/term-life-know-before-you-buy/

 Policygenius, The Big Difference Between Whole and Term Life Insurance, https://www.huffpost.com/entry/the-big-difference-between-whole-and-term-life-insurance_b_10946830

 When you are talking to an insurance agent, the language and terminology that is thrown around can be confusing and difficult to understand.
 All you want is insurance, not education in legal terms.

 You deserve to understand the policy terms that you are agreeing to and gain peace of mind knowing your policy covers you in an unfortunate event.
 In this section, the experts at Life Assurance COA have compiled some of the frequently asked questions about term life insurance and provided answers with clear, plain-language definitions.
 If you have a question about your policy that is not covered in this section, we recommend contacting us for more information.